Rio Nuevo District offers incentives to keep hockey in Tucson - ExBulletin

 The Roadrunners staying here is a win for the region and great news for hockey in Arizona, said Fletcher McCusker, president of the Rio Nuevo District.
 Tucson is to Phoenix what Austin is to Dallas, a professional sports super region.
 We want Tucson to be the AHL part of that type of partnership.

-The board agreed to pay half of the Tucson Roadrunners' rent at the Tucson Arena, which they own, as well as half of the team's office rent.
+The board agreed to pay half of the Tucson Roadrunners' rent for the Tucson Arena, which they own, as well as half of the rent on the team's office.
 The stimulus package would cost the board about $240,000.
 The board would pay $180,000 for the Roadrunners arena rental and $60,000 for office rent.

 Rio Nuevo also said it will reduce the $2 cost for tickets.